NextronSystems/inventory-analyzer-manual/data/asgard.rst

 .. figure:: ../images/data_sources_asgards_new.png
    :alt: Add New ASGARD

-You can now use this ASGARD as Data Source for a new Discovery Task. -> REF HERE
+You can now use this ASGARD as Data Source for a new Discovery Task.
+Please see chapter :ref:`discovery/tasks:tasks`.